Instructor: Dr. Kenneth W. Regan 326 Davis Hall 645-4738 firstname.lastname@example.org

 Required Reading---some given out in class besides web-readable.

-Chapters 27 and 28 of the CRC Handbook on Algorithms and Theory of Computing , co-authored by me with Eric W. Allender and Michael C. Loui---already given out in class.
+Chapters 27 and 28 (earlier versions) of the CRC Handbook on Algorithms and Theory of Computing , co-authored by me with Eric W. Allender and Michael C. Loui.
+The "2up" versions will be printed and given out in class.

 Extra material for Weeks 2--3: Lecture Notes on Finite Automata by Dr. Mitsunori Ogihara, University of Miami.
 DFAs, NFAs, Regular Expressions.
 Slides for visualizing DFAs, collected by Andrew Hughes.
 NFA slides too.